|Nutritional Guidelines (per serving)|

 Fry the potatoes for about 10 minutes, or until golden brown or browning on the edges (depending on your preference).

 Use a slotted spoon or a spatula to remove them from the oil and set them aside on paper towels to drain.

 In a small frying pan, pour 1 to 2 tablespoons olive oil.
 Heat over medium heat.

 Pour tomato sauce into the pan and sauté for 5 minutes.

 Turn the heat down and add the mustard, stirring well.

-Add the Tabasco and paprika and mix well.
+Add the Tabasco, paprika, and vinegar, and mix well.

 Taste the sauce and adjust as necessary with salt, more Tabasco, etc.